Retinol creams: targeted technology for visible anti-ageing benefits

 With age, skin’s natural cell turnover decreases resulting in dull, uneven skin tone and rough skin texture.
 Topical retinol creams help promote turnover of surface cells, which means dead skin cells are sloughed away faster, revealing visibly healthier and brighter skin.
 Similarly, retinol’s exfoliation mechanism helps improve the appearance of blemishes by preventing dead skin cells from clogging pores.

 When applied to the skin, retinol converts to retinoic acid.
 Purity is essential for retinol efficacy in skin, as pure retinol most easily converts to retinoic acid in skin.
 When looking to buy a retinol cream always look for a high concentration of pure retinol vs. retinol derivatives such as retinyl palmitate.
-SkinCeuticals uses pure, high concentrations of retinol enhanced with stabilization to ensure maximum conversion and efficacy.
+SkinCeuticals uses pure, high concentrations of retinol enhanced with stabilisation to ensure maximum conversion and efficacy.

 Is retinol the same as tretinoin?